 Project Hope Summer Camp

 Since 1970, UNC has been providing youth (aged 5-12) from low-income families with a traditional summer day camp experience via Project Hope.
 The camp is hosted at Camp Kelly in Tunkhannock, PA, and campers are provided with transportation, and also served breakfast, lunch, and a nutritious snack before returning home.
-Arts and crafts, sports, and supplemental tutoring activities are all on the agenda to make the experience both fun and educational with a focus on physical and mental health.
+Arts and crafts, sports, and a variety of other activities are all on the agenda to make the experience both fun and educational with a focus on physical and mental health.
 For more information about Project Hope call UNC’s Director of Child Care and Project Hope Coordinator, Tammy Marcinkevich at 570-344-9882.